Thalixte/Google-Earth-Decoder-Optimization-Tools/docs/features/optimize_scenery.md

     As some tiles are removed by the optimization process (for instance, tiles that are entirely in the water), this can result in "unknown" tiles in the Scenery Editor window (in dev mode).
 Those "unknown" tiles can be safely removed from the scenery.

-In your MSFS scenery folder, if you open a gltf file corresponding to a tile (which is in a json format), you should see this as the first line of the gltf:
+In your MSFS scenery folder, if you open a gltf file corresponding to a tile (which is in a json format), you should see this as the first lines of the gltf:
 ```json
 {
     "asset": {